Katy600/CV/README.md

 ## Skills

 #### Communication skills
 Communication is a key component of teaching and spans a multitude of levels.
-Being able break down challenging concepts, communicating lesson plans with colleagues and being available to talk with parents on both a professional level but equally with an openness that makes you approachable.
+Being able to break down challenging concepts, communicating lesson plans with colleagues and being available to talk with parents on both a professional level but equally with an openness that makes you approachable.

 #### Collaboration